Triumvirato/RScript/README.md

 This repository contains a lot of useless script written in R :)

 The main file is mongo-to-dataframe.R
-It contains a functions that keep data from no-sql database (MongoDB) and then convert it into Corpus.
+It contains functions that get data from a no-sql database (MongoDB) and then converts them into Corpus.